sunilsoni/interview-docs/docs/miscellaneous/behavioral-situational.md

 13. Tell me about a situation where you had to solve a difficult problem.

+###  what are you looking for in your next software development job ?

+In my next software development job, I am looking for opportunities to work on challenging and innovative projects, use the latest technologies, collaborate with a talented and diverse team, continuously learn and grow my skills, and make a positive impact in the organization and the world.

 ## For more information
 [200+ Job Interview Questions List](https://theinterviewguys.com/job-interview-questions/)